WildernessLabs/Documentation/docfx/api-override/Meadow.Foundation/Meadow.Foundation.Leds.PwmLedBarGraph.md

 An LED Bar Graph is packaged array of LEDs commonly used to indicate level or progress and commonly include 8 or 10 leds.

-The **PwmLedBarGraph** class allows you to control an led bar graph using GPIO.
+The **PwmLedBarGraph** class allows you to control an led bar graph using PWM ports.

 <img src="../../API_Assets/Meadow.Foundation.Leds.PwmLedBarGraph/img_LedBarGraph.jpg"
     style="width: 60%; display: block; margin-left: auto; margin-right: auto;" />